-Taking a break from being an athlete, V completed arduous training to serve as a member of the UK Special Forces where she has worked in high performance teams in tough environments, physically and mentally.
+Taking a break from being an athlete, V completed arduous training to serve as a member of a specialist military unit where she has worked in high-performance teams in tough environments, physically and mentally.

 She has always had a passion for health, fitness and living a positive life and over her career she has realised the importance of mindset and resilience to live with optimal health through a stressful fast paced lifestyle.

 Looking back at her years of racing and a career in a high pressure environment V believes that there are five pillars of health that need to be kept in check to ensure you are living your healthiest life.
 These are:

 As a population we need to move more, it will depend on the individual and desired goals what that movement looks like.
 It can be anything from walking, running, exercises, yoga, swimming.
 By introducing these goals and habits a healthier life will be led and the movement will get easier.